SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ### Conclusion

-We saw that with Spec the developer define how a visual element \(a presenter\) is composed out other visual elements.
+We saw that with Spec the developer define how a visual element (a presenter) is composed out other visual elements.
-Such presenter has the responsibility to describe the interaction with other presenters but also with the domain objects.
+Such a presenter has the responsibility to describe the interaction with other presenters but also with the domain objects.
 It has also the responsibility to describe its visual aspect.